 LISI | It’s All About Technology

-2013/10/11 | all news,
+2013/10/11 |

 The technology that makes LISI an eco-friendly model-building is almost invisible.
 Many visitors do not even notice the tiny engineering room, all the photovoltaics is hidden on the roof, and only a few slits in the floor show that there is a ventilation system.
 Nevertheless, the technological aspect of the project plays a crucial role.
 From the very beginning, architecture and engineering had to work hand in hand, otherwise developing an aethetically pleasing plus-energy-house would not have been possible.